XRTK/com.xrtk.core/articles/00-GettingStarted.md

 Please ensure the `Windows Mixed Reality` XRTK package is installed and that the Windows Mixed Reality Camera and controller providers are configured.

+> See the [Windows Mixed Reality Platform](platforms/windowsmixedreality.md) documentation for more details on the platform.

 ### Building for Oculus Quest / Android

 Building for Oculus Quest is rather unique, if you have your Oculus Quest connected to your machine via a high speed USB3 cable and have the Oculus Client running, you can run Quest project in Windows Standalone mode directly on the Quest via Oculus Link, [please see Oculus Support for further details](https://support.oculus.com/444256562873335/).
 This will enable both controller and hands support for quick development.